 2. Let Stability Data Drive Your Formula

 Don't guess at overages based on industry rumors or what competitors might be doing.
 Run actual accelerated stability studies at 40°C and 75% relative humidity during development.
-Let the data tell you what degradation rates you're really dealing with.
+Let the data tell you what degradation rates you're dealing with.

 3. Think Bioavailability, Not Just Milligrams

 Sometimes a lower dose with superior absorption beats a higher dose that mostly ends up in the toilet.
 Consider enhanced forms like methylated B-vitamins, chelated minerals, or liposomal technologies.
-And don't underestimate the sublingual absorption advantage that gummies naturally provide.
+And don't underestimate the sublingual absorption advantage gummies naturally provide.

 4. Back Up Every Number on Your Label